752-RPA/project/README.md

 4. In UIPath Select "Run"
 5. Wait for the application to finish running. **This process can take a very long time!
 Do not manually close anything opened untill its finished.**

+**NOTE:** If an error occurs at "Source: Add Picture" this may be due to Add-In installed on Word, such as Grammarly.

 ## Results

 6. Data extracted from NZX is stored in `NZXData.xlsx`